akaplo/NativeHangouts/README.md

 ## To Contribute:
-  - * You must have a Mac with Xcode installed
+  * You must have a Mac with Xcode installed
   1. Clone or fork this repository.
-  2. Open NativeHangouts.xcodeproj from the root directory of the repository in Xcode.
+  2. Open Hangouts.xcodeproj from the root directory of the repository in Xcode.
   3. Make your edits!

 ## To Use: